 toured in schools throughout California and taught over 500 young people.
 She currently serves on the Cultural Affairs Commission for the City of Thousand Oaks.
 She has chaired the California Alliance for Arts Education, the Ventura County Arts Council and the Thousand Oaks Arts Commission, and served on dozens of boards.

 Kati Olexiewicz has been working in theatre since she was eight, and has studied with several professional teachers.
 She has performed and directed productions for school children and for adults.
-She currently teaches at The Granada Theatre and the Santa Barbara Music and Arts Conservatory, specializing in improvisation, monologues, and scene study.
+She has taught at The Granada Theatre and the Santa Barbara Music and Arts Conservatory, specializing in improvisation, monologues, and scene study.
 She worked as a child-actor supervisor and counselor for the Los Angeles American Girl Revue.
 Also a singer, Kati has studied voice for both musical theatre and choir.
 Although she attended film school in Los Angeles, her love truly lies in teaching children's theatre.